GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Special notes about `Quick Viewer` which is using [Online 3D Viewer engine](https://github.com/kovacsv/Online3DViewer) and [occt-import-js](https://github.com/kovacsv/occt-import-js) library:
   - Seems to have a rather good fit on mobile devices
   - It is relatively simple and might have bugs and limitations
-  - Supported formats: 3DM, 3DS, 3MF, BIM, BREP, BRP, DAE, FBX, GLB, GLTF + BIN, IFC, IGES, IGS, OBJ + MTL, OFF, PLY, STL, STEP, STP, WRL
+  - Supported formats: GLTF + BIN, IFC, IGES, IGS, OBJ + MTL, OFF, PLY, STL, STEP, STP, WRL
   - Unsupported formats: FCSTD (requires worker)
   - It might be better to use the actual [Online 3D Viewer](https://3dviewer.net/) for proper viewing and additional features
   - Most of the following notes do not apply to Quick Viewer in general
+- Special notes about `GLTF Legacy` viewer which is using modified version of mrdoob's [model-tag](https://github.com/mrdoob/model-tag):
+  - Seems to have a good fit on mobile devices
+  - It is relatively simple and might have bugs and limitations
+  - Supported formats: GLTF v1.0
+  - Unsupported formats: GLB
+  - It can export to GLTF / GLB v2.0 and OBJ formats (animations are not currently supported)
+  - Most of the following notes do not apply to GLTF Legacy viewer in general
 - Menu with controls can be located either on top or on the bottom of the page
 - All viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers